lowepowerlab/lab_handbook/README.md

 *I had to request specific access to a gmail email interface called *DavisMail*.
 If you also don't want to use the Outlook interface, contact [Phoenix IT](https://phoenix.ucdavis.edu/PITS/Help_Request_Ticket) and ask to be transferred to gmail.

-# General Policies
+# 6. General Policies

 ## Hours

 The main gist is -- the specific hours worked don't matter as much as whether you are being personally productive & promoting lab community by supporting your labmates.

 I expect that everyone meets a minimum of 40 working hours.
 While there is considerable flexibility in academia, I encourage you to generally aim to be on campus/in lab for M-F for +/- 9 am - 5 pm.
 If this doesn't work for you because of outside commitments or other reasons, please feel free talk to me.
 However, you are responsible for setting your own schedule and being productive with your time.
-I ask you to be willing to work weekends and evenings when necessary.
-During emergencies or crunch times, I ask you to be flexible, available, and willing to work beyond your personal schedule.
+I ask you work weekends and evenings when necessary.
+During emergencies or crunch times, I ask you to be flexible, available, and willing to work beyond your normal schedule.

 Being physically present in lab is helpful for learning from others, supporting others, building community, and having fast and easy access to resources/people that you need.
 It also removes some of the distractions of your home (e.g. Netflix, your cats, and all the cleaning you could accomplish instead of writing).
 However if you're in a writing-intensive portion of research (Grants, manuscripts, etc.), and you're more productive in a coffee shop/library/back porch, then you-do-you.
 Even still, try to at least have some face-time in lab/office every day.
 Slack can help, but a real conversation is often more efficient/effective.